Principal Investigator

 Lab Members

-I’m a Professor of the Department of Cognitive Science, the Halıcıoğlu Data Science Institute, and the Neurosciences Graduate Program here at UC San Diego.
+I’m a Professor and Chair of the Department of Cognitive Science, and Professor in the Halıcıoğlu Data Science Institute and the Neurosciences Graduate Program, at UC San Diego.
 I'm interested in what "codes" the 86 billion or so neurons in our brains can possibly use to "talk" to one another.
-Our brains are very noisy and messy and are embedded in very noisy, messy biological bodies, so this is a very difficult problem!
-To address this my lab combines many different approaches, including neural simulation, invasive human brain recordings, autonomic nervous system analyses, large-scale data science, and machine learning.
-We do all of this to understand how brains give rise to complex human cognition, and how cognitive processes can be disrupted with aging and in disease.
-I am both an Alfred P. Sloan Neuroscience Research Fellow and a Kavli Fellow of the National Academies of Sciences, as well as a founding faculty member of the UC San Diego Halıcıoğlu Data Science Institute and the Undergraduate Data Science program.
+This is pretty hard because brains are very noisy and messy and are embedded in very noisy, messy biological bodies.
+My research group combines many different approaches – including neural simulation, invasive human brain recordings, autonomic nervous system analyses, large-scale data science, and machine learning – to understand human cognition, and how cognition changes with development, aging, and in disease.
 In 2010, I got my PhD in neuroscience from UC Berkeley and then worked as a postdoctoral fellow at UC San Francisco.
 In between, I was the first Data Scientist at Uber where I helped build their data science strategy and team.
+Since joining UC San Diego in 2010, I've helped develop the undergraduate Data Science degree program and the Halıcıoğlu Data Science Institute.
 I’m an open science and honest science advocate.
 I’m also kind of known as the “zombie brain” guy, along with friend and fellow neuroscientist Timothy Verstynen.
 We even published a book on this: Do Zombies Dream of Undead Sheep?.

 A brain trying to understand itself is the funniest idea about neuro/cognitive science.
 After studying the brain during my Bachelors Psychobiology and Masters Brain and Cognitive Sciences (both at the University of Amsterdam), I totally got hooked on the most interesting organ we possess that controls all our automatic responses, as well as our thoughts.
 Although I will miss my home town, I am excited to continue my passion for research here in the lab.
 During my latest research project (here at the lab), I investigated both oscillatory theta and alpha activity, and the aperiodic spectrum changes during a working memory task.
 Broadly speaking, my main research interest is how the brain processes information.
 More specifically, I don't know yet, because everything is super interesting.